mheap/nexmo-developer/_tutorials/en/client-sdk/android-shared/add-dependencies/java.md

 }
 ```

-Now in the same file add navigation component dependencies:
+Now in the same file add the navigation component dependencies:

 ```groovy
 dependencies {